jkeefe/cuny-prototyping-lab/THE_FINE_PRINT.md

 ## Logistics

+### The Schedule

+We meet every Wednesday from 5:30 to 8:20 pm, including a break.
+Since we're at prime dinner time, feel free to bring food and drink to the extent allowed in the classroom.

+Individual project planning sessions will be scheduled for **Monday, April 8, 2019**.

+There is **no class on April 17, 2019** because I'll be off site.

+There is **no class on April 24, 2019** for Spring break.

+**Final presentation rehearsals** are May 8, 2019 in class.

+**Final presentations** are May 15, 2019.
+Time TBD.

 ### Computers in Class

 Bring them!
-You'll use your computer in every class.
+You'll use your computer in almost every class.

 Be here now.
-Please don't email, tweet, chat or communicate with people outside the class while we're having class.
+Please don't email, tweet, chat or communicate with people outside the class during class.
 Your participation with other classmates is key.
 If you must take a call or a text for an urgent issue, please step out of the room.

 ### Slack for Communications